Play to Participate

 • The participation fee is 30,- Euro.
 This fee helps us to organize some additional perks for the participants.
 The Erasmus+ funding covers all costs regarding food, accommodation, travel expenses and trainers.

 • No, but in order to participate in the study visit to Berlin, you would need to pay for your stay.
-We only got funding for the Georgian participants in Germany and the German participants in Georgia.
-If you live in Berlin, you can sleep at home and come to the workshops every day in the morning.
+We only got enough funding for accommodation for the Georgian participants in Germany and accommodation for participants from Germany in Georgia.
+If you live in Berlin, you can sleep at home and come to the workshops every day after breakfast (10:00).

 • The whole group will stay together at a venue in Telavi.
 The exact place is still to be decided.